DrewEvans/AndrewEvans_12_2021-11-02/README.md

 #### `npm run dev`

-Runs both Client & API concurrently[^1] in the development mode.
+Runs both Client & API concurrently in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 Open [http://localhost:5000](http://localhost:000) to view it in the browser.

 _Must have [Concurretly](https://www.npmjs.com/package/concurrently) pkg installed._

 **The page will reload if you make edits.**